avarp/nolla/README.md

 ## Middleware
 Middleware is specific class which can perform some actions on a different stages of request handling.
 It can affects on request and response objects.
-There is 3 method names reserved for this.
+There are 4 method names reserved for this.

 | Method              | Will be called...                                            | Parameters                                          | Result                |
 | ------------------- | ------------------------------------------------------------ | --------------------------------------------------- | --------------------- |